 Oxygenated blood leaves the heart through the large, hollow vessel known as the thoracic aorta, which becomes the abdominal aorta.
 Just below the kidneys, it splits into two main branches near the abdomen.
 These are known as the common iliac arteries.
 One travels down each leg and branches into internal and external iliac arteries, which supply blood to other branches, including the femoral artery.

-The femoral artery, the major artery in the thigh, continues to branch into other arteries as blood travels all the way down to the tips of the toes.
+The femoral artery, the major artery in the thigh, continues to branch into other smaller arteries as blood travels all the way down to the tips of the toes.